Monday, June 24, 2024

 Dear Readers, please keep in mind that this writer is operating on no sleep at all for the last 29 hours, and the blog may get a little shaky!

-I will mention that there are 8 of us in this group, I’m the oldest, then TK, a couple 60+ year olds, a 4o+, and a 17 year old.
-Derek G, German teacher at Collegiate Academy, met us a baggage claim.
+I will mention that there are 8 of us in this group, I’m the oldest, then TK, a couple 60+ year olds, a 58 yr. old, a 41 yr. old, and a 17 year old.
+Derek G, German teacher at Collegiate Academy, met us at baggage claim.
 He is our tour guide and he planned the whole trip.

 MJ's luggage (20 inch and 15 inch bags